Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 14.08.1943

-It looks like she spent quite a long time in New York, because judging from her movement card above she did not leave New York again until the beginning of Apr.-1943, at which time she was one of a large number of Norwegian ships in Convoy HX 233, station 85, general cargo and explosives, leaving New York on Apr.
-6, arriving Belfast Lough on the 21st, then continuing the same day to Swansea with arrival Apr.
-22. She departed for Cardiff the same day, arriving Apr.
-23. On May 3-1943, while still in Cardiff, she was damaged after striking the dock, but as can be seen from the above table she arrived Mumbles on May 4 and left for Swansea that same day, so it appears the damages could not have been serious, unless she went in for repairs?
-However, she left the U.K. again on May 9 for the U.S.
+It looks like she spent quite a long time in New York, because judging from her movement card above (as well as Page 3), she did not leave again until Apr.
+6-1943, at which time she was one of many Norwegian ships in Convoy HX 233, station 85, general cargo and explosives.
+She stopped at Belfast Lough on the 21st, before continuing to Swansea, with arrival Apr.
+22, departing for Cardiff that same day, arriving Apr.
+23. On May 3, while still in Cardiff, she was damaged after striking the dock, but as can be seen in the table above she arrived Mumbles and Swansea on May 4, so it appears the damages could not have been serious, unless she went to Swansea for repairs?
+If so, these were completed fairly quickly, because she left Swansea again for Mumbles and Milford Haven on May 8, then departed the latter on May 9, joining the westbound North Atlantic Convoy ON 183*, which sailed from Liverpool on May 10 and arrived New York on the 25th (Commodore in Laurits Swenson); Santos arrived Portland, Maine that day.

-At the end of June-1943 she returned to the U.K. with Convoy HX 245, which had originated in New York on June 23, but Santos joined from Halifax on the 26th (as did Tungsha and Idefjord), taking station 108 of the convoy, having left Boston on June 22 and arrived Halifax on the 24th.
-She again had a general cargo for Liverpool, and again several other Norwegian ships took part, as will be seen by following the link.
+She returned to the U.K. with Convoy HX 245, which had originated in New York on June 23, but Santos joined from Halifax on the 26th (as did Tungsha and Idefjord), taking station 108 of the convoy, having previously arrived Halifax from Boston on the 24th (Page 4).
+She again had a general cargo for Liverpool, and again several other Norwegian ships took part.
+She later joined the westbound Convoy ON 193*, which left Liverpool on July 16 and arrived New York on the 31st.
+This was her last westbound Trans-Atlantic voyage; her voyage back to the U.K. the following month proved to be her last.

 Final Fate - 1943: